-Martha Brockenbrough (rhymes with broken toe) is the author of two books for adults and five books for young readers (with three more on the way in 2017).
+Martha Brockenbrough (rhymes with broken toe) is the author of two books for adults and ten books for young readers (with several others on the way).

 A faculty member at Vermont College of Fine Arts and blogger for the Society of Children's Book Writers & Illustrators,* she's also the founder of National Grammar Day (every March 4), and she's written game questions for Cranium and Trivial Pursuit.

 The former editor of MSN.com, Martha has interviewed lots of celebrities, including the Jonas Brothers and Slash (his favorite dinosaur is the diplodocus).
 Her work has been published in a variety of places, including The New York Times.
 She also wrote an educational humor column for the online encyclopedia Encarta for nine years.

 She lives in Seattle with her family.
 Her favorite kind of food is Indian, although Thai runs a close second.
 Besides writing, she likes board games, playing music with the family band, travel to places far and near, drinking lots of coffee, and working out really hard at the gym.

 (*Martha has opinions, too.
 Sharp ones.
 Funny ones.
 Ones that matter to her.
 Any opinions she expresses belong to her and not to any of her employers.)

 Martha won a Pacific Northwest Bookseller Association Award and a Washington State Book Award for her novel THE GAME OF LOVE AND DEATH.
 She was also a finalist for the Kirkus Prize.

 An Amazon Best Book of the Month, Teen & YA

 A Booklist Top Ten Arts Book for Youth